-This class consists of the traditional chemical darkroom experience and the computer graphic concepts of photography, using Photoshop software.
-Students will focus on the use of the camera, both traditional and digital, creating interesting photocomposition, development of black and white film and prints using the traditional chemical process.
-Through the use of technology, students will learn how to manipulate images with the use of computers.
+This class consists of digital photography and computer graphic concepts of photography.
+Students will focus on the use of the camera and creating interesting photocomposition.
+Through the use of technology, students will learn how to manipulate images and edit with the use of computers.